arturmatlega/instalguru-blog-en/_drafts/what-is-timber-framing-and-how-to-install-roof-trusses.md

 photo: "/uploads/czym-jest-wiezba-dachowa-i-jak-ja-montowac.jpg"
 photo_desc: Timber framing - a wooden structure for roof coating
 faq:
+- question: How much wood do I need for roof trusses?
+  answer: To calculate how much wood one needs for timber framing, you need a roof
+    truss design plan.
+Determine the size of each element and multiply the length, width and height of each of them.
+Sum the results - this is the volume of wood you need.
 - question: What are roof trusses?
   answer: Wood trusses build a wooden structure which makes the upper part of the
     building.
 They are the basis for roof coating, determining the final shape of